Mochi: Aligning Pre-training and Inference for Efficient Graph Foundation Models via Meta-Learning: Episodic Meta-Learning for Graph Foundation Models

 Section~\ref{sec:lp-unify} showed that prototype inference fails because it is too rigid: it fixes class weights to centroids, anchors decision boundaries at the origin, and converts dot products into confidence scores with no mechanism for task-specific adaptation.
 Replacing prototypes with a stronger linear readout at inference time helps, but only partially~\citep{lee2019meta}.
 Ridge or logistic regression can learn weights and biases from the support set, yet they still operate on frozen embeddings produced by an objective that is mismatched to few-shot classification or just operates over the assumption that downstream tasks align with the pre-training objectives~\citep{you2019position,srinivasan2019equivalence} (e.g. link prediction, contrastive learning, etc).

 We therefore shift the adaptation target from the readout alone to the entire training procedure.
-We propose \modelname{}, a Graph Foundation Model trained via episodic meta-learning~\citep{finn2017model,bertinetto2018meta,lee2019meta} across node classification, link prediction, and graph classification tasks (Figure~\ref{fig:method-pipeline}).
+We propose \modelname{}, a Graph Foundation Model trained via episodic meta-learning~\citep{finn2017model,bertinetto2018meta,lee2019meta} across node classification (NC), link prediction (LP), and graph classification (GC) tasks (Figure~\ref{fig:method-pipeline}).
 In each episode, \modelname{} fits a closed-form ridge classifier on a small support set and updates the encoder through query loss.
 This preserves the minimal-data appeal of prototype-style inference while aligning training with the evaluation protocol.
-It also yields an efficient training pipeline: the episode head is solved in closed form, avoiding the iterative inner-loop optimization required by more expensive test-time adaptation schemes.
+It also yields an efficient training pipeline: the episode head is solved in closed form, avoiding the iterative inner-loop optimization required by gradient-based meta-learners~\citep{finn2017model,zhou2019metagnn,huang2020gmeta}.
 As we show in Section~\ref{sec:experiments}, this alignment makes \modelname{} both competitive with strong GFM baselines and substantially more training-efficient.